 Additionally, other technologies are used to maintain the right level of light in the room.
 For example, rotating beds work to improve lighting efficiency.

 Another key aspect of indoor vertical farming is the use of alternative growing mediums.
 Indoor agriculture systems do not need soil.
 Instead, the produce grows in either a hydroponic, aeroponic, or aquaponic model.

 A hydroponic growing system utilizes water basins, loaded with essential nutrients.
 Water is recycled through the system to reduce the amount of water consumed.

 Aeroponics is a vertical farming system that also operates without the use of soil.
 It involves growing the crops in an alternative medium, such as coconut husk, within a controlled air or mist environment.
-The crops receive the nutrients directly to their roots, which saves water and reduces labor.
+The crops receive the nutrients directly from their roots, which saves water and reduces labor.

-Finally, aquaponics involves cultivating not only plants, but fish as well.
+Finally, aquaponics involves cultivating not only plants but fish as well.
 In a closed-loop food production system, the plants keep the water clean for the fish to survive and the fish provide essential nutrients and helpful bacteria to the plants.
 This system has many advantages, including enhanced productivity and water conservation.

 Vertical farming uses 95% less water. - Vertical Farm Institute